KingQwin520/SKRCTF/Web.md

 <br>Viewing the source in https://skrctf.me/ports/~/login.php?source
 <br><img width="868" alt="image" src="https://user-images.githubusercontent.com/79892065/158320152-990b3713-a4d3-4791-9434-ae1fcac7ac26.png">
 <br>We can create a payload like ``' OR 'x'='x`` to bypass the filter
+<br>Entering the payload into the login page will result in a flag